 There is something really grounding about the realisation that you can use your money only for the things that you really value, and disregard other distractions that you buy because of habit, obligation, or convenience.

 Suddenly, you have far more money simply because you have fewer things you want to spend on!
-For me, this realisation is all down to acting with intention.
-Before buying something, I ask myself:
+Before buying something, ask yourself:

 - Do I really need this?